arqex/worker-function/README.md

 ## Performance
 `worker-function` treat web workers as disposable resources, so there is some time spent when we start a worker up.

 Fortunatelly, that startup time is almost unperceivable in the modern browsers.
-In our benchmarks running a worker-function scores almost exactly the same than running the function in the body of the `Promise.resolve` method:
+In our benchmarks, running a worker-function scores almost exactly the same than running the function in the body of the `Promise.resolve` method:

 ```
 Chrome 81